iron-io/iron_mq_php/README.md

 * `1.*` - Laravel 4.0/4.1/4.2/5.0 compatible, PHP 5.2 compatible version.
 No namespaces.
 Using default IronMQ servers.
 * `2.*` - Laravel 5.1/5.2 compatible, PSR-4 compatible version.
 With namespaces.
 Using default IronMQ servers.
 If you're not using laravel 4.0-5.0 stick with it.
 * `3.*` - Special version for IronMQ API v3.
-Different API, different server endpoints.
+Laravel 4.0/4.1/4.2/5.0 compatible, PHP 5.2 compatible version.Different API (v3), different server endpoints.
+* `4.*` - Special version for IronMQ API v3.
+Laravel 5.1/5.2 compatible, PSR-4 compatible version.
+With namespaces.
+Different API (v3), different server endpoints.
 Go with it if you're using [IronMQ on-premise](http://dev.iron.io/mq-onpremise/)
 * `master` branch - same as `2.*`